sikopet/blog/posts/shell-startup-files.md

 for user.
 These scripts, for example, set the environment variables, create command aliases, run programs.

 There are two main types of a shell instance, interactive and noninteractive.
 However, noninteractive shells (such as those running shell scripts) usually don't read any startup files.
+To run a noninteractive shell as a login shell, to force it to run startup files, start the shell with the `-l` or `--login` option.

 Interactive shell can be a:

  * login shell - a shell started by the `login` program or a remote login server such as SSH (uses variables like `PATH`, `PS1` and startup programs like `umask`)
  * non-login shell - not started by the `login` program, run on every instance - ex. shell inside an X-based terminal (uses aliases and functions)

-To find out run `echo $0 | perl -lne 'print /^\-/ ? "" : "non-", "login shell"'`
+... to find out run `echo $0 | perl -lne 'print /^\-/ ? "" : "non-", "login shell"'`

 <table>
   <tr>